Features

 Now create a new comment for this task.
 Remember while creating the comment we

-of the above created task, which we can access
+are setting task_id as the id of the above created task, which we can access

-through task.id
+through task.id:

-Let's try to delete this task using delete
+Let's try to delete this task using delete method:

 Running the above command will throw the following error: